jkosinski/alphafold3/README.md

 * Saving output files and printing logs as they come in
 * wiki doc page [docs/wiki.md](docs/wiki.md)

+Warning: This is a custom fork and not the official version.
+In active dev.
+Bugs expected.
+Use at your own risk.
+Fixes and PRs welcome.
 ____

 This package provides an implementation of the inference pipeline of AlphaFold